-RSV, or respiratory syncytial virus, is a virus with symptoms that make it difficult to breathe because it causes inflammation primarily of the lower airways.
+RSV, or respiratory syncytial virus, is a virus that makes it difficult to breathe because it causes inflammation of the upper and lower airways.
 It is most common in children younger than two years old.
-RSV is the most common cause of respiratory virus hospitalizations in the United States.

 The most common RSV symptoms include: